 Groundswell’s Advisory Board is a dedicated group of volunteers who oversee the development of our organization and guide our mission and vision.
-This group serves in an advisory capacity to the Board of Directors of the Center for Transformative Action, Groundswell’s 501c3 fiscal sponsor.
+This group serves in an advisor and supervisor role to the Groundswell Director in collaboration with the Board of Directors of Center for Transformative Action, the 501c3 fiscal sponsor of Groundswell.

 Current Advisory Board members: